Kesefon/cookieClickerSteamDiscordRPC/README.md

 # cookieClickerSteamDiscordRPC
-A Disord rich presence for the Steam version of Cookie Clicker.
+A Discord rich presence for the Steam version of Cookie Clicker.

 ## Installation
 0. You need to have npm (part of [node.js](https://nodejs.org/)) installed.